People-Focused Solutions to Demand Planning

 I provide simple process changes that ensure consistent, reliable communication throughout your planning cycle.
 I’ve been through this before, and can help you quickly adopt best practices in these areas:

-- Identify communication gaps between your customers, sales team, demand planning team, and supply chain.
+- Identify communication gaps between your customers, sales team, demand planning team, and supply chain planning.